Real Women Reveal Why They Stopped Wearing Eyelash Extensions

 8. They don't look flattering on everyone.

-"I stopped because my eyes ended up looking droopy since my natural eyelashes tend to bend downwards, so the fake eyelashes covered my eyesight a little (pretty uncomfortable)." — Cherry, 22, had lash extensions for two months
+"I stopped because my eyes ended up looking droopy since my natural eyelashes tend to bend downwards, so the fake eyelashes covered my eyesight a little (pretty uncomfortable)." — Cherry, 22, two months

 9. They are very expensive.

 "If I had all the money in the world, I absolutely would have kept up with my lash extensions.
 But in L.A. where I live, you have to spend almost $200 on an original set and then $60 every month on refills (if you want a decent result, that is).
 I loved having mile-long lashes, but my bank account just wouldn't let me keep up with it.
-In the end, I'd rather spend that money on something more noticeable, like colouring my hair." — Amanda, 25, had lash extensions for four months
+In the end, I'd rather spend that money on something more noticeable, like coloring my hair." — Amanda, 25, four months

 10. They can mess with your self-image.